ashklein6/izi-access/README.md

 1. Download this project.
 2. Create a new database called `marnita_connect` and create tables using the marnita_connect.sql file.
 If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`
 3. Install node modules using `npm install`.
-4. Create a `.env` file at the root of the project and paste this line into the file:
+4. Create a `.env` file at the root of the project and paste these lines into the file:
     ```
     SERVER_SESSION_SECRET=superDuperSecret
+    EMAIL_ADDRESS=emailAddress
+    EMAIL_PASSWORD=emailPassword
     ```
     While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+    Additionally, replace `emailAddress` and `emailPassword` with the email address and corresponding password of the email that will be used to send the forgot password links.
 5. Start postgres if not running already by using `brew services start postgresql`.
 6. Start server with `npm run server` in one terminal.
 7. Start client with `npm run client` in a separate terminal.